News context

 Google launched Gemini 3.1 Ultra with a 2-million token context window designed to reason across text, image, audio, and video simultaneously.
 The model also includes a new sandboxed Code Execution tool.
 The near-simultaneous release of these three models signals a new phase in the AI race.

 OpenAI has surpassed $25 billion in annualized revenue and is reportedly taking early steps toward a public listing.
-Anthropic is approaching $19 billion.
-Meta also debuted its first major model, Muse Spark, developed by Meta Superintelligence Labs after bringing in Alexandr Wang from Scale AI.
+Anthropic has reached $30 billion ARR.

 Get weekly summaries of the most important news delivered to your inbox.